SuperPWA/super-progressive-web-apps/readme.txt

 * First release of the plugin.

 == Upgrade Notice ==

+= 1.9 =
+* Tested with WordPress 4.9.7.
+* Enhancement: Added compatibility with Google Chrome 68 Mini Info-Bar.
+* Enhancement: Added support for tagDiv AMP Plugin which ships with Newspaper theme and Newsmag theme.
+If you use this theme, you can now use AMP version of the start page.
+* Enhancement: Added support for images in offline page.
+Images added to offline page are now cached during service worker activation.
+* Enhancement: Improved the service worker installation routine to handle invalid entities in the service worker dependencies.
+* Enhancement: SuperPWA is now translated to French, thanks to @romainvincent and Spanish, thanks to @arkangel.
+* Bug Fix: Fixed issue where translation files in /languages/ folder was not being loaded.

 = 1.8.1 =
 * Enhancement: Added an admin notice with instructions for OneSignal integration.